 Let’s look at the financial consequences of some choices often made during the holiday season:

-Ignoring fixed expenses: The average daily fixed expenses for owner-operators are $115 per day.
-Ignoring fixed expenses to take 7-10 days off for each holiday means $800 - $1,200 in costs each week that aren’t being offset by any revenue.
+The average daily fixed expenses for owner-operators are $135 per day.
+Ignoring fixed expenses to take 7-10 days off for each holiday means $945 - $1,350 in costs each week that aren’t being offset by any revenue.

-Losing momentum: It’s difficult to get back up to speed after the holiday shut down.
+It’s difficult to get back up to speed after the holiday shutdown.
 It takes time to get into the flow of freight again, which means a reduction in revenue for days or even a week after you’re back at work.

 No one should miss a holiday with their family, but it is important to protect your business as well.
-Many drivers tend to start heading for home a week or two before the holidays—which is the wrong thing to do.
-Depending on how your company’s system works, consider making a plan to head away from home 7-10 days before the holiday.
+Many drivers tend to start heading home a week or two before the holidays—which is the wrong thing to do.
+Do your best to run as many days as you can right up to the Holiday.
+Be creative in ways to get home without sacrificing a week or two or deadheading thousands of miles.
 Many trucks will already be parked for the holiday, so this could be your single best freight opportunity of the year.

-Let’s look at a few other ways to take make this season work to your advantage:
+Let’s look at a few other ways to make this season work to your advantage:

-Don't be picky: Now is not the time to be picky about what loads to haul after Christmas and through the end of February.
-There are some signs that the economy has softened plus January and February are always the worst times of the year for freight.
+Now is not the time to be picky about what loads to haul after Christmas and through the end of February.
+Plus January and February are always the worst times of the year for freight.

 The holidays are a difficult time for everyone in trucking.
-It’s good to remember that when dealing with others you come in contact with—shippers, receivers, FMGR’s, regulation enforcement, etc. A lot of people feel the extra stress so when dealing with others, applying a little holiday cheer is also likely to go a long way.
+It’s good to remember that when dealing with others you come in contact with—shippers, receivers, regulation enforcement, etc. A lot of people feel the extra stress, so when dealing with others, applying a little holiday cheer is likely to go a long way.